davidygp/IRS-CS-2019-04-27-IS1PT-GRP-ISSChatBot/README.md

 $ git clone https://github.com/davidygp/IRS-CS-2019-04-27-IS1PT-GRP-ISSChatBot

+- Download and use a tunneler such as ngrok. (https://ngrok.com/download)

+- Unzip the ChatBot and import it into your DialogFlow account.

+- Setup the tunnel by the command: $ ngrok http 5000.

+- Copy paste the http url of the tunnel into the fulfillment tab of the ChatBot in DialogFlow.

 $ cd ./IRS-CS-2019-04-27-IS1PT-GRP-ISSChatBot

 $ pip install Flask requests numpy pandas

-- Download and use a tunneler such as ngrok. (https://ngrok.com/download)

-- Unzip the ChatBot and import it into your DialogFlow account.

-- Setup the tunnel by the command $ngrok http 5000.

-- Copy paste the http url into the fulfillment tab of the ChatBot in DialogFlow.

 $ python app.py

-(Start chatting with NUS Stanley ChatBot)
+- Start chatting with NUS Stanley ChatBot

 # SECTION 6 : PROJECT REPORT / PAPER
 <Github File Link>  https://github.com/davidygp/IRS-CS-2019-04-27-IS1PT-GRP-ISSChatBot/blob/master/ProjectReport/report.pdf